 The Ell Act allows the Minister to declare and build transmission infrastructure, establish a contractual system for underwriting new generation, storage and firming projects in the REZs, and set up a scheme for the new electricity utilities to contribute to transmission costs.
-The Act also aims to "to foster local community support for investment in new generation, storage, network and related infrastructure" (section 3(1)(d)).
+The Act also aims to 'to foster local community support for investment in new generation, storage, network and related infrastructure' (section 3(1)(d)).
 Community support and consent to the development of REZ at local levels will be key to the success of the NSW energy transition.

 We welcome the commitment in this legislation to consultation with First Nations communities (section 4).
 We support the creation of a state Renewable Energy Sector Board with union and consumer membership (section 7), as well as a renewable energy Jobs Advocate (section 10).

-However, the Act is a necessarily broad statement of policy.
+However, The Act is a necessarily broad statement of policy.
 Our report is meant as a contribution to the all-important detail contained in delegated legislation and the policies, procedures and plans of the bodies that will implement them: the department, Energy Corporation of NSW (EnergyCo NSW) and the new Consumer Trustee.

-As the finely detailed stages of REZ planning commence in 2022, it is an opportune time for agencies, investors and government to consider the findings of this report.
-Before developers complete their individual projects, there needs to be broad local and regional negotiation.
-This will lift the tide for all the boats; it will improve equity and social licence for all developers, including the transmission developer and the broader clean energy industry.
+Before developers reach close on their individual projects, there needs to be broader local and regional negotiation.
+This will 'lift the tide' for all the boats; it will improve equity and social licence for all developers, including the transmission developer and the broader clean energy industry.

-Governments and energy regulators are now turning their attention to these issues of local planning and engagement.
-In March 2022, Matt Kean, the NSW Treasurer and Minister for Energy, and Dugald Saunders, the Minister for Agriculture and Western New South Wales, announced the formation of a cross-agency taskforce that will address many of the issues raised in this report.
+In March 2022, the NSW Treasurer and Minister for Energy, Matt Kean and the Minister for Agriculture and Western New South Wales, Dugald Saunders announced the formation of a cross agency task force that will address many of the issues raised in this report.
 The review is being conducted by the NSW Agriculture Commissioner and will conclude at the end of 2022.
-The terms of reference direct the taskforce to consider whether there are any new policy measures required to maximise benefits and minimise negative impacts from renewable energy development over the next 20 years, with a focus on three areas:
+The terms of reference direct the task force to consider whether there are any new policy measures required to maximise benefits and minimise negative impacts from renewable energy development over the next twenty years, with a focus in three areas: